 Companies must complete and return the ‘Biennial Integrator Re-certification Assessment Form’ to the auditor before the end of the two-year certification period.
 This includes the cost for re-certification.

 Re-certification requires the certified robot integrator to complete a new self-assessment.
 This enables the auditor to establish whether there have been any major changes since the previous certification audit.

 Should the re-certification period elapse without satisfying the payment terms of assessment form requirement, the applicant company will be treated as a new integrator and will again need to meet the cost of a first audit.
 No registration fee will apply if previously paid.

-Cost(s) for re-certification (payable to: MTC Operations Limited) is available here.
+Cost(s) for re-certification is available here.

 Once certified under the RIA / BARA Robot Integrators’ Certification Scheme (“UK Scheme”), companies will be authorised to display the official RIA / BARA certified robot integrator logo on their business stationery and company website for the two-year certification period.